curiouslychris/smooch-docs/slate/source/includes/rest/core/webhooks/_webhooks.md

 Webhooks are a fantastic way to extend the Smooch platform beyond the built-in feature set.
 You can use webhooks to build your own Smooch chat clients, to integrate more deeply with your favorite CRM, or to [build a bot](https://github.com/smooch/smooch-bot).

-These webhook APIs require a `jwt` credential with `app` level scope.
-Furthermore, a webhook can only operate within the scope of a single Smooch app.
+A webhook can only operate within the scope of a single Smooch app.

 <aside class="notice">
 An app is limited to 10 webhooks.
 A webhook can subscribe to multiple trigger events.
 We recommend using a single webhook that registers to all the events you need.